-You can save different presets for Gaming, Movie, Music and Streaming.
-Click the output icon at the bottom left of the screen to select Headphones or Speakers.
+The Device menu contains a number of audio control panels.
+The drop down menu under Sound Mode has different presets for Gaming, Movie, Music etc. Click the output icon at the bottom left of the screen to select Headphones or Speakers.
 It is recommended you click Sign In and create a Creative account.